Whetung Ojibwa Centre

 Visually stunning and extremely practical XL mugs based upon popular traditional Pendleton Native Inspired Blankets.

-9 Different images available.
-Full Moon Lodge, Shared Spirits, Buffalo Creation, Elders-Circle of Life, Eagle Gift, Turtle Creation, Lord of the Plains, Celebrate the Horse, Lakota-Way of Life
+10 Different images available.
+Full Moon Lodge, Shared Spirits, Buffalo Creation, Elders-Circle of Life, Eagle Gift, Turtle Creation, Celebrate the Horse, Lakota-Way of Life, American Treasures and In Their Element**

 Brighten a counter or desk with the legendary motifs on our 18-oz. mugs.
 Perfect for office or den, they make distinctive corporate gifts.